jasonmacduffie/isles-of-maga/breach.md

 ##### Gift options

 - **Magic blood (costs 4):** You have magic coursing through your veins.
-Add the character's Arcane or Divine skill (whichever is higher) to the daily pool of Spirit Points.
+Add the character's Malevolence or Benevolence skill (whichever is higher) to the daily pool of Spirit Points.

 #### Dwarf